Amruta Fadnavis

-Amruta Fadnavis (nee Ranade; born 9 April 1979) is an Indian banker, actor, singer and social activist.
-She is married to the 9th and current Deputy Chief Minister of Maharashtra, Devendra Fadnavis.
+Amruta Fadnavis (née Ranade; born 9 April 1979) is an Indian banker, actress, singer and social activist and wife of current Chief Minister of Maharashtra Devendra Fadnavis.
 She holds the post of vice-president with Axis Bank.

-She has represented India at National Prayer Breakfast – 2017, an International peace initiative presided by U.S. President Donald Trump.
+She has represented India at National Prayer Breakfast – 2017, an international Christian faith-based gathering.

-Early life
+Early life and career

-Amruta Fadnavis was born as Amruta Ranade on 9 April 1979 in Nagpur, Maharashtra to Sharad Ranade, an ophthalmologist and Charulata Ranade, a gynaecologist.
-She initially studied at St. Joseph Convent School, Nagpur.
-She was a state level under 16 tennis player.
+Amruta Fadnavis was born as Amruta Ranade on 9 April 1979 in Nagpur, Maharashtra, to Sharad Ranade, an ophthalmologist, and Charulata Ranade, a gynaecologist.
+She studied at St. Joseph Convent School, Nagpur.
+She was a state-level under-16 tennis player.
 She graduated from G.S.
 College of Commerce and Economics, Nagpur.
-Later she pursued MBA in finance and studied taxation laws from Symbiosis Law School, Pune.
+Later she pursued an MBA in finance and studied taxation laws at Symbiosis Law School, Pune.

-Fadnavis started her career with Axis Bank as executive cashier in 2003 and subsequently headed Axis Bank business branch in Nagpur.
+Fadnavis started her career with Axis Bank as an executive cashier in 2003 and subsequently headed the Axis Bank business branch in Nagpur.

 Personal life

-Amruta married Devendra Fadnavis in December 2005.
+Amruta married Devendra Fadnavis on 5 December 2005.
 They have one daughter.